sauerbraten/chef/README.md

 - information on the server
 - name
 - IP (only the first three octets since Sauerbraten doesn't give the full IP)
-- sighting (i.e. IP bla was seen on server foo using name bar at this specific time)
+- sighting (i.e. IP 12.23.34.45 was seen on server "foo" using name "bar" at this specific time)

-To store these things, the database has four tables:
+To store these things, the database has five tables:

 - `names`: stores the name as string
 - `ips`: stores the IP as integer (to facilitate IP range checks)
+- `combinations`: stores distinct name-IP combinations
 - `servers`: stores server IP as string, server port as int, server description as string.
 An IP and a port together uniquely identify a server.
 If the description of a known server changes, the description is simply updated in this table.
 - `sightings`: stores entries consisting of the current time and SQLite rowids referencing a name, an IP and a server.